I'm a professional tarot reader with 23 years of experience. For me, tarot is a fascinating system that reflects all human life.

 The Queen of Pentacles (Water of Earth) is associated with the Fixed sign of Taurus.
-She is the most down-to-earth personality of the tarot Courts, and is the earthly representative of the Empress energy.
-Family oriented and home-loving, she can still make quite an impression on her chosen career as she is adept at juggling all the aspects of her life.
+She is the most down-to-earth personality of the tarot Courts and is the earthly representative of the Empress energy.
+Family-oriented and home-loving, she can still make quite an impression on her chosen career as she is adept at juggling all aspects of her life.
 Happy baking cakes and even happier counseling her employees, she is a force to be reckoned with.

 The Major Arcana as Significators

 You can, of course, choose a Major Arcana as your significator.
 Using your birth card is always effective.
 Simply add up the digits of your birth date, reduce them until you reach a number under 21, and that’s your birth card.
 Some people will discover they have more than one.
 If you are a tarot reader doing remote readings, then this may be the best way of choosing a significator on behalf of your client.

 The Minor Arcana Significators

 Similarly, you can take your significator from the Minors.
 You might find that one particular image, number, or suit speaks to you.
 The seeker should work through the deck and pick the card that resonates with them the most.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.